Skip to content

 • Your entrance’s order.

-• Everyone walks slowly and lets at least 15-foot distance each couple.
+• Everyone walks slowly and lets at least a 15-foot distance for each couple.

 • Wearing a pant?
 Empty your pockets!

-• Do you enter with both of your parents?
+• Do you plan to walk in with both of your parents?
 If yes, have each of them holding you by the arm.
 Avoid having one walking just behind you, or he/she won’t have any pictures.

 • Rings: who gives the rings?
 Best Men?
 For Kids under three years old, ask an older one to help.